How to Create Space in a Small Kitchen

 • Canning supplies

-• Seasonal items such as serving platters for the holidays.
+• Seasonal items such as serving platters or dishes only used for the holidays.

 Try to keep close only the items you use the most.
 This can be either daily or weekly.